Stick-built construction: Construction method

 The term stick built does not necessarily inform anything about exterior materials.
-A stick built home may have different types of Façades such as brick or Vinyl siding.
+A stick-built home may have different types of façades, such as brick or vinyl siding.
 Most tend to use drywall construction inside and a shingled roofing material.

-As the term "stick built" often comes up in context of other construction methods, research on the topic focuses on comparing various long and short term cost, coding, and other project requirements that can lead to choosing one construction method over another.
-For instance, the simplicity of stick built construction may offer more ability for the homeowner to perform DYI construction and maintenance.
+As the term stick-built often comes up in context of other construction methods, research on the topic focuses on comparing various long- and short-term cost, coding, and other project requirements that can lead to choosing one construction method over another.
+For instance, the simplicity of stick-built construction may offer more ability for the homeowner to perform do-it-yourself construction and maintenance.

-The term has been around for a long time, but became more widely used in the 1960s and 70s, possibly as other construction methods became more common in the US.
+The term has been around for a long time, but became more widely used in the 1960s and 1970s, possibly as other construction methods became more common in the US.